-Assessors should examine the candidate's ability to undertake risk assessments for planned journeys and their strategies for dealing with emergency situations.
-Planning skills can initially be assessed with a presentation or written task but they should not be looked at in isolation from a candidate's ability to lead a group effectively in upland areas.
+Assessors should examine the candidate's ability to undertake risk assessments for planned journeys and expeditions and their strategies for dealing with emergency situations.
+Planning skills can initially be assessed with a presentation or written task but they should not be looked at in isolation from a candidate's practical ability to lead a group effectively in mountainous country.
 Questioning and tasks can be set to examine candidates' knowledge on safeguarding, duty of care, obtaining informed consent and information on participants, contingency and emergency planning, supporting special needs and planning appropriate objectives.